 Chemical components

-Nakatani et al. isolated two isoindoline alkaloids namely 4-hydroxyindoline-1- one and 2-(2-hydroxyethyl)-4-hydroxyisoindoline-1-one from Antlion larvaMyrmeleontide species [2].
+Nakatani et al. isolated two isoindoline alkaloids namely 4-hydroxyindoline-1- one and 2-(2-hydroxyethyl)-4-hydroxyisoindoline-1-one from Antlion larva,Myrmeleontide species [2].

 HisashiNishiwaki et al isolated bacteria named Bacillus cereus from the larvae of Myrmeleonbore which was found to secrete proteins that paralyze and kill German cockroaches, Blattelagermanica, when injected.
 One of these active proteins was purified and identified as sphingomyelinase (molecular mass of 34 kDa) [3].